Krabi has a few caves to explore if you’re adventurous. Here are some!

 - Khao Phung Cave – Kow Phung, near Huay Toh Waterfall.
 We may offer a field trip here!

 - Wat Thep Prattan Cave in Krabi Noi

 - Railay Beach Caves – shallow caves which are fun to walk through, but not really cave exploring.

-- Boua Thong Cave – simple walk around cave.
+- Boua Thong Cave – a simple walk around the cave.

 - Wat Tum Sang Phet Caves – at a Buddhist temple, this is a simple cave, but you can walk around the perimeter and there are various places to enter caves here.
 Easy for kids and adults.
 Good to stop at on the way to Huay Toh Waterfall.